 BA (Hons) MA PhD

-Nina Biehal joined the Department in 1995 as a research fellow, working initially in the Social Work Research and Development Unit and later in the Social Policy Research Unit (SPRU).
+Nina Biehal joined the School for Business and Society in 1995 as a research fellow, working initially in the Social Work Research and Development Unit and later in the Social Policy Research Unit (SPRU).
 Prior to joining the University of York she had been a social worker in London and Leeds and a research fellow at the University of Bradford and the University of Leeds.
 She was the director of SPRU's Children and Young People Social Work Research Team from 2007 until 2013, when she joined the Department's research and teaching unit.
 Her research interests centre on vulnerable children and young people and their families, in particular children who experience abuse and neglect and looked after children.
 She is currently directing three studies:

 • a study of pathways and outcomes for abused and neglected children, funded by the ESRC